stackitcloud/terraform-provider-stackit/docs/resources/vpn_connection.md

 - `enabled` (Boolean) Whether this connection is enabled.
 Defaults to true.
 - `labels` (Map of String) Map of custom labels.
-- `local_subnet` (List of String) List of local IPv4 CIDRs to route through this connection.
+- `local_subnets` (List of String) List of local IPv4 CIDRs to route through this connection.
 Optional for route-based and BGP configurations (defaults to 0.0.0.0/0).
 Mandatory for policy-based.
 - `region` (String) STACKIT region.
-- `remote_subnet` (List of String) List of remote IPv4 CIDRs accessible via this connection.
+- `remote_subnets` (List of String) List of remote IPv4 CIDRs accessible via this connection.
 Optional for route-based and BGP configurations (defaults to 0.0.0.0/0).
 Mandatory for policy-based.
 - `static_routes` (List of String) List of static routes (IPv4 CIDRs) for route-based VPN.
 Mandatory for ROUTE_BASED gateways.

 ### Read-Only